 Confidentiality - Information submitted to the Office of Disability Services is protected by FERPA but is not part of a student’s educational record.
 This page explains how Disability Services protects your disability related information.

 Quick Directions for requesting Accommodations - This sheet has simplified directions for how to access our online system to request your accommodations.
 The process detailed in this handout will start the process of generating the Faculty Notification Letter sent to your professors.
-You can find more detailed information and a video on our Students page.
+You can find more detailed information and a video on our Accommodations Request & Notifications page.

 Testing Services - Our students who take exams with accommodations generally use Testing Services to take their exams which has the facilities to provide their approved accommodations.
 Exams must be scheduled at least two days in advance of the exam.
 It is easier for students at the beginning of each semester to take their syllabi to Testing Services to schedule exams for the entire semester.
 Students who are in Cleveland Marshall Law School or are taking classes at the Lorain or Lakeland campuses will need to contact the designated person specified in their Faculty Notification Letter for scheduling exams.

 Differences between High School and College - This table details the differences in what to expect and what is required of students that differs from the K-12 experience and your experience in College.

 Tutoring at CSU - This page explains many resources that students can reach out to for Tutoring and Success coaching including the Tutoring and Academic Success Center and tutoring offered by different academic departments.